 The Stage and Production Management Program offers specialized undergraduate training in both areas.
 We believe a broad education and training in the facilitation of the arts is crucial in today’s professional environment.

-Today’s professional theater environment requires a comprehensive grasp of all modern management and technological tools available to those working behind the scenes.
+Today’s professional theater environment requires a comprehensive grasp of all modern management and technological tools available to those working in the arts.

 An advanced understanding of resource management, communication and facilitation of every aspect of the creative process is an integral part of PTM training, both in the classroom and in hands-on production experiences.

-Our curriculum joins comprehensive classroom training with a rigorous series of production assignments designed to demonstrate learning.
-Communication, collaboration and time and resource management are an integral part of the program, as is specialized training in the technological tools available to those working behind the scenes.
+Our curriculum joins comprehensive classroom training with a rigorous series of production assignments designed to deepen learning.
+Communication, collaboration and time and resource management are an integral part of the program.
 This intensive undergraduate conservatory curriculum is designed to synthesize academic development and production experience with increased levels of learning as a student progresses.

 Students in the Stage and Production Management Program are assigned production responsibilities designed to develop their skills and build their leadership, management, and collaborative expertise.
 Students begin as assistants and progress to larger assignments on a wide variety of shows.